Nestling between Rhewl and Bontuchel

 Much has changed in the world since the construction of Lady Bagot’s Drive.
 Today there is much pressure on out of the way places such as this.
 That said, this valley fits neatly into the sort of route envisaged in the groundbreaking Active Travel legislation.
 Its designation as a cycleway should be high on the agenda of Denbighshire County Council.

-Thanks to Wirral cyclinguk member Noel Blundell, for archive material.
+Thanks to the late Wirral cyclinguk member Noel Blundell, for archive material.
 Also member Ken Brown for his 1970s photos of the CTC Vale of Clwyd section.

 Also acknowledgement of the photo of the Drover’s Arms from the Llanynys & Rhewl Community Council website, and particularly its source, Roger Lewis Jones.